ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 45 minutes.
 Watched a few tutorials on Illustrator.

 **Thoughts**: Feeling good!
 Tomorrow, I start an online mini-bootcamp with Lambda schools.
 Time for some Javascript.

+### Day 36: March 13th, 2017

+**Today's Progress**: Coded for 155 minutes (longest day yet).
+I watched an Illustrator tutorial for a little then starte a free online mini-bootcamp with Lambda School today.
+We reviewed Javascript and then I spent some time working on basic Javascript problems.

+**Thoughts**: I'm really liking the feeling of this online bootcamp!
+It's cool having a teacher and knowing that other people are working on the same problems.